IlkaK/StartAtLBBD/doku/SpringKurs/08_Testing.md

 ### How are mock frameworks such as Mockito or EasyMock used? ###

 1. static import of Mockito or EasyMock
-2. create Mock with createMock(myClassToMock.class) or mock(mymyClassToMock.class)
+2. create Mock with createMock(myClassToMock.class) or mock(myClassToMock.class)
 3. inject the Mock object
 4. train the mock or set expcected behaviour
 5. test your object (using the mock)